Meter Governance Price Down 4.7% This Week (MTRG)

-Meter Governance (MTRG) traded 6.1% higher against the U.S. dollar during the 1 day period ending at 8:00 AM ET on September 29th.
-One Meter Governance coin can now be purchased for about $3.43 or 0.00017837 BTC on popular exchanges.
-During the last week, Meter Governance has traded down 4.7% against the U.S. dollar.
-Meter Governance has a total market capitalization of $56.73 million and approximately $1.46 million worth of Meter Governance was traded on exchanges in the last 24 hours.
+Meter Governance (MTRG) traded 6.1% higher against the dollar during the twenty-four hour period ending at 8:00 AM E.T. on September 30th.
+One Meter Governance coin can now be bought for $3.42 or 0.00017606 BTC on major exchanges.
+Meter Governance has a market capitalization of $56.70 million and approximately $1.46 million worth of Meter Governance was traded on exchanges in the last 24 hours.
+Over the last week, Meter Governance has traded 4.7% lower against the dollar.

 - Satoshi (SATS) traded 2.4% lower against the dollar and now trades at $0.0002 or 0.00000001 BTC.